 To understand how CBD works, it helps to first understand a little bit about the human body’s endocannabinoid system.

 The endocannabinoid system is a system that every person has, regardless of whether they use cannabis or take cannabinoids.
-Essentially, it is a system that helps regulate processes related to a variety of activities, such as sleep, mood, appetite, memory, and reproduction.
+Essentially, it is a system that helps regulate processes related to a variety of activities.

 This regulation occurs based on interactions between two key endocannabinoids manufactured within the human body (anandamide and 2-arachidonoylglyerol) and cannabinoid receptors, the latter of which are referred to as CB1 receptors and CB2 receptors.